In the First 72 Hours

 Talk to someone you trust.

-Seek medical care to assess immediate health needs.
+Seek medical care to assess immediate health care needs.

 Consider filing a report.